Moses Lake

 Douglas County, MinnesotaLimited DataOligotrophic

 Zebra mussel presence at Moses Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
-The fishery includes walleye alongside the lake's other 17 documented species — a notable draw for Minnesota anglers.
+Walleye are documented at Moses Lake, one of 17 fish species on record for the lake.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 Ice-out has been recorded 6 times at Moses Lake, with a median around Apr 17.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-01.
 Grade methodology: LakeGrade methodology.